 We tested stoves from all of the top brands to determine the best camping stoves for 2022.
 Whether you’re a car camping pro or are just getting started, we’ve got you covered.

 Camping and food go hand in hand, especially when car camping affords you the luxury of a two-burner stove.

 This year, we tested a few new stoves and retested many previous top picks.
 With years of combined experience with camp cooking, we used our collective knowledge to narrow down the best camping stoves available today.

 For each stove in this comprehensive review, we considered design, ease of use, BTUs, windy weather performance, simmer control, weight, cost, and boil time.
-On the surface, these stoves all have a lot in common.
-But at the heart of it, each stove is different.
-And most importantly, each stove in our top picks performs the best for specific uses and reasons.
+On the surface, these stoves all have a lot in common, but each has unique features that stand out for specific uses.